-Women are stronger than they think, but the degree to which they will believe this or not is entirely dependent on the people that they surround themselves with -and on the music and books and media too.
+Women are stronger than they think, but the degree to which they will believe this or not is entirely dependent on the people that they surround themselves with.
+The music and books and media they consume are more impactful than some might realize.
 An environment free of toxic exposure is just as important for the mother as it is for the baby.

 Here's the real reason all women need midwives - we're literal experts at walking/living without a plan; without a script.
 We can't do it for them or even adequately communicate what it feels like.

 Just try to explain what opening feels like...

 But we can demonstrate courage in the face of the unknown in our own lives.
 We can say, "I too, will walk into the fire."